Znen: History

-In October 2018 Zhongneng Vehicle Group acquires the Italian motorcycle manufacturer Moto Morini for 10 million euros, pledging to maintain production and plants in Italy.
+In October 2018, Zhongneng Vehicle Group acquired the Italian motorcycle manufacturer Moto Morini for 10 million euros, pledging to maintain production and plants in Italy.

 Legal issues

 In 2010, the Zhongneng Group registered projects with drawings of the models ZNEN Ves, Cityzen and Revival models at the EUIPO (European Intellectual Property Office).

 In 2014, Piaggio made its first citation to the EUIPO with an application for "declaration of nullity", declaring that the three Chinese models do not meet the "requirements of novelty and individual character" compared to the current Piaggio Vespa LX and compared to the various patents filed by Piaggio for Vespa models since 1945.

-In 2015, and in 2018 after another appeal, EUIPO again rejected Piaggio's request, which turned to the European Court.
+In 2015, and in 2018, after another appeal, EUIPO again rejected Piaggio's request, which turned to the European Court.

 In 2018, the Turin Court of Appeal confirmed the first instance ruling: the Vespa cannot be copied and the ZNEN models cannot be sold in Italy.

 On 17 February 2021, ZNEN presents appeal.